 You just found a bed bug crawling across your mattress.
 You shrugged off the initial feeling of revulsion and managed to capture the tiny bug.
-Now what?
-You’re probably searching whatever household items you have and you’re wondering does bleach kill bed bugs?
+But what you probably don’t realize is that a single female bed bug lays hundreds of eggs in its first month of mating.
+If you find one, there’s a chance you may be dealing with an infestation.

-If you have found a single bed bug, chances are your house is crawling with them!
-Let’s talk about how bleach kills bed bugs and what better options there are for you to use.
+If you have found a single bed bug, chances are your house is crawling with them.
+I want to help you learn how bleach kills bed bugs and what you can do to end this problem once and for all.

 Get Free Pest Control Estimates